-The E-9 (Non-Professional Employment / 비전문취업) visa is Korea's primary managed labor migration pathway for unskilled and semi-skilled workers.
+The (Non-Professional Employment / 비전문취업) visa is Korea's primary managed labor migration pathway for unskilled and semi-skilled workers.
 It operates through the Employment Permit System (고용허가제 / EPS) — a government-to-government program linking Korean SMEs with sending countries.
 As of 2026, Korea has EPS agreements with 16 countries.
 This guide explains how the system works from both the employer and worker perspective, including the often-misunderstood rules around workplace change and the maximum stay limit.

 The EPS is a structured labor migration system established under the Act on Foreign Workers' Employment.
 Its key features: